CALL FOR PAPERS: Opens 16th February 2021. Closes 12th April 2021. Decisions end of May 2021.

-Your abstract will be peer-reviewed by one academic, one practitioner and the chairperson of the Scientific Committee.
-Preference will be given to presentations that present a unique study, practice innovation, policy etc. that has not been presented previously and which is aligned to the theme of the conference.
+Your abstract will be peer-reviewed by one academic, one practitioner and the chairperson of the SWCONF21 Scientific Committee.
+Preference will be given to abstracts that present a unique study, practice innovation, policy etc. that has not been presented previously and which is aligned to the theme of the conference.
 The decision of the SWCONF21 Scientific Committee will be final.

-Oral Papers: The conference committee are inviting abstracts which can be presented in the form of an Oral Paper.
-The duration of the Oral Paper presentation is 15 minutes and can relate to research/ practice or policy issues relevant to the conference theme.
+Oral Papers: The conference committee is inviting abstracts which can be presented in the form of an Oral Paper.
+The duration of the Oral Paper presentation is 15 minutes + 5 mins for questions, and can relate to practice, research, system development or policy issues relevant to the conference theme.
 Time will be allowed for audience discussion in the session.

-Symposia: The conference committee are inviting proposals for symposia.
+Symposia: The conference committee is also inviting proposals for symposia.
 We have limited capacity to host symposia, therefore a very strong rationale will need to be presented as to why a symposium is required rather than an oral paper.
-The symposia will take place over 1 hours 30 minutes period and the committee are open to all proposals, including; debates, research data-collection, practice skills sessions, development of position papers on topics etc. Presenters will be expected to structure the symposia to allow for audience participation and input.
-Please submit one abstract per symposium through Ex Ordo, but symposium organisers should also email a more detailed proposal to the Scientific Committee chairperson (firstname.lastname@example.org) with more detailed information on contributors, the rationale for the symposium, details on the format and structure of the symposium, outline the link between the symposium topic and the conference theme, an abstract for each paper if there are more than one, and a description of how delegate participation will be encouraged.
+The symposia will take place over a 90-minute period and the committee is open to all proposals, including; debates, research data-collection, practice skills sessions, development of position papers on topics and so on.
+Presenters are expected to structure the symposia to allow for audience participation and input.
+Please submit one summary abstract per symposium on the abstract submission site.
+Symposium organisers should also email a more detailed proposal to the Scientific Committee Chairperson (Suzanne.Dooley@tusla.ie) with more information on contributors, the rationale for the symposium, details on the format and structure of the symposium, the link between the symposium topic and the conference theme, an abstract for each paper if there are more than one, and a description of how delegate participation will be encouraged.